A brief history of the Goblin Tribes on the mortal plane of Athien during the Nescienwyn Period

 As the Goblins’ understanding of the mole rats deepened, they began to see reflections of themselves within the creatures’ ways.
 Each colony of the mole rats lived apart, yet there existed an unspoken ritual of unity between them.
 In every generation, the strongest and most capable of the mole rats left their birth colony to travel to another.
 It was a migration of strength, a silent covenant of renewal that ensured the endurance of their kind.

+The Mothers of each Grotto gathered to form the Council of the First Breath.
 They taught that survival is not defiance but cooperation; that strength is not domination but understanding.
-Their children were raised to listen to the hum of air through tunnels and the breathing of the stone.
-To them, life is not measured in conquest, but in the continuity of ecosystems that can outlast death itself.
+The children of the Goblin tribes were raised to listen to the hum of air through tunnels and feel the life in the earth and stone that surrounded them.
+In their world life is not measured in conquest, but in the continuity of the delicate ecosystems that sustain them all.

 In their hearts they know: